freifunk-saar/ff-node-monitor/README.md

 You can easily set up a test VM using Vagrant.

-Optionally first you can copy the default config file `vagrant.config.dist` to `vagrant.config` and customize the configuration.
+If you want to tweak the default configuration (which you do not have to), first copy the default config file `vagrant.config.dist` to `vagrant.config` and customize the configuration.
 Then follow these steps:

 ```
 sudo apt install vagrant